Key takeaways

 With the official interest rate paused throughout 2024, holding steady at 4.35%, many are asking the questions:

-To help, here we’ve covered interest rate movements over the past 5 years, what interest rates might look like in 2025, the big banks' interest rate predictions for 2025 and the long-term interest rate forecast for Australia.
+To give you some insight to what ahead I'd like to 1st start by discussing what's happening in the past 5 years, what interest rates might look like in 2025, the big banks' interest rate predictions for 2025 and the long-term interest rate forecast for Australia.

 Most importantly, I will discuss what the future might hold for property investors, homeowners, and the broader Australian economy.